 a multi-user server that enables users to read metadata from or write metadata to one or more SAS Metadata Repositories.
-The SAS Metadata Server uses the Integrated Object Model (IOM), which is provided with SAS Integration Technologies, to communicate with clients and with other servers.

 SAS OLAP Cube Studio

 a Java interface for defining and building OLAP cubes in SAS System 9 or later.
 Its main feature is the Cube Designer wizard, which guides you through the process of registering and creating cubes.